openstack/manila/doc/source/devref/hp_3par_driver.rst

 Another common Manila extra-spec used to determine where a share is created is `share_backend_name`.
 When this extra-spec is defined in the share type, the share will be created on a backend with a matching share_backend_name.

+The HP 3PAR driver automatically reports capabilities based on the FPG used for each backend.
+Share types with extra specs can be created by an administrator to control which share types are allowed to use FPGs with or without specific capabilities.
+The following extra-specs are used with the capabilities filter and the HP 3PAR driver:

+- `hp3par_flash_cache` = '<is> True' or '<is> False'
+- `thin_provisioning` = '<is> True' or '<is> False'
+- `dedupe` = '<is> True' or '<is> False'

+`hp3par_flash_cache` will be reported as True for backends that have 3PAR's Adaptive Flash Cache enabled.

+`thin_provisioning` will be reported as True for backends that use thin provisioned volumes.
+FPGs that use fully provisioned volumes will report False.
+Backends that use thin provisioning also support Manila's over-subscription feature.

+`dedupe` will be reported as True for backends that use deduplication technology.

 Scoped extra-specs are used to influence vendor-specific implementation details.
 Scoped extra-specs use a prefix followed by a colon.
 For HP 3PAR